-The population of Fairbanks overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Fairbanks, 23.95% have at least a bachelor's degree.
+The education level of Fairbanks citizens is a little higher than the average for US cities and towns: 23.95% of adults in Fairbanks have at least a bachelor's degree.

 The per capita income in Fairbanks in 2010 was $27,386, which is lower middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $109,544 for a family of four.
 However, Fairbanks contains both very wealthy and poor people as well.